venicegeo/pz-search-metadata-ingest/README.md

 ### Running Unit Tests

-To run the ServiceController unit tests from the main directory, run the following command:
+To run the search metadata ingest unit tests from the main directory, run the following command:

 	$ mvn test